 Assessment methods are varied in format and will include written assessments; presentations; case studies; skills assessments; examinations and work placement and portfolio assessments.

-This Counselling course is subject to validation.
 The course will be submitted for accreditation by the British Association for Counselling and Psychotherapy (BACP) once it has completed one cycle of delivery.
 The University has three Counselling and Psychotherapy courses accredited by the BACP.
 See further details of all Counselling and Psychotherapy courses available at USW.

 You will undertake placements in every year of the counselling course including 150 hours of supervised professional practice, which will fully prepare you for your counselling career.